Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 ### Level 15: Bulwark of Force

 You can shield yourself and others with telekinetic force.
-As a Bonus Action, you can choose creatures, including yourself, within 30 feet of yourself, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
+As a **:rsc-b: Bonus Action**{ .rsc }, you can choose creatures, including yourself, within 30 feet of yourself, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures has Half Cover for 1 minute or until you have the Incapacitated condition.

 Once you use this feature, you can't do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ### Level 18: Telekinetic Master

 You always have the [:spell-lv5: Telekinesis](../../spells/description/core/level-5.md#telekinesis) spell prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Intelligence.
-On each of your turns while you maintain Concentration on it, including the turn when you cast it, you can make one attack with a weapon as a Bonus Action.
+On each of your turns while you maintain Concentration on it, including the turn when you cast it, you can make one attack with a weapon as a  **:rsc-b: Bonus Action**{ .rsc }.

 Once you cast the spell with this feature, you can't do so in this way again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.